KaushikML/vf_health_copilot/README.md

 ## Important Note on Secrets

-* Do NOT upload real tokens to GitHub
+- Do NOT upload real tokens to GitHub
-* Keep placeholders in repo
+- Keep placeholders in the repo
-* Paste real values only inside Databricks app editor
+- Paste real values only inside Databricks App editor

 ---

 ## Running the Pipeline

-Run notebooks in order:
+Run notebooks in this order:

-1. ingest
+1. Ingest
-2. clean
+2. Clean
-3. gold
+3. Gold
-4. vector index
+4. Vector Index
-5. query system
+5. Query System

 ---